Deo-Favente/TiktokGenerator/README.md

 ## 3) Start the program
 ```
-python -m script
+python -m script_compil
 ```
 You will then be prompted to select if you want to delete used images.
+Say yes or no and let the magic happen.

 ## 🖼️ Example
 Here is an example of a random generated video with the script :